rucev/react-pdf-demo/README.md

-# react-pdf-demo
+# React PDF Demo
-Simple demo of how to use react-pdf
+Simple demo of how to use react-pdf to download a pdf, in two different ways.